craigschlegel/registrations-for-the-events-calendar/readme.txt

 Go to the "Support" tab on the plugin's settings page and follow the link to our support page, setup instructions page, or feature request page.
 == Changelog ==
 = 2.0.4 =
+* Tweak: Menu slug changed for admin pages to accommodate custom uses.
+You may need to close and reopen your browser window if seeing message "You do not have sufficient permissions to access this page".
 * Tweak: Data and settings will not be removed on uninstall if the "Pro" version is active even if the options to preserve settings and registrations is unchecked.
 * Tweak: Changes to the CSS to help style buttons correctly in certain themes.
 * Fix: Styling not being applied to date picker with version 4.6+ of The Events Calendar.